fairdirect/foodrescue-app/README.md

         make install
         ```

+7. **Install [ZXing-CPP](https://github.com/nu-book/zxing-cpp) 1.0.8.** TODO.
+For now, follow along the installation instructions for the desktop development environment but compile for Android.

-7. **Install Breeze icons.** Used for the icons packaged into the Android APK.
+8. **Install Breeze icons.** Used for the icons packaged into the Android APK.
 This is not strictly necessary as the build system will [clone the Breeze repository](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/KF5Kirigami2Macros.cmake#L63)
 if it's not found.
 However, it would clone it into the build directory, and that would happen again whenever clearing the build directory, leading to slow builds.

     1. **Clone the breeze-icons repository.** Sadly you cannot use the Ubuntu-supplied package of Breeze icons (yet) because the build system expects a different folder structure inside.
 We do a shallow clone of only the last commit's state (`--depth 1`) as that is all we need.